imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 This is done to ensure that the random programs will vary enough in between them in terms of which OPCODEs have been randomly chosen.
 If not for the dominant OPCODE, the programs cost would tend to average out for longer programs.

-We also always prepend at least one `JUMP` instruction at the beginning, since EVM implementations tend to do additional work on first occurrence.
+We also always prepend at least one `JUMP` instruction at the beginning, since EVM implementations tend to do additional work on the first occurrence.
 It is safe to assume that in any real-world scenario, every EVM bytecode will execute `JUMP` at least once.

-Lastly, `PUSHx`, `DUPx`, `SWAPx` groups are given the same probability as regular OPCODEs, and when selected, the precise variant is chosen randomly in a next step.
+Lastly, `PUSHx`, `DUPx`, `SWAPx` groups are given the same probability as regular OPCODEs, and when selected, the precise variant is chosen randomly in the next step.
 This is to overcome the high frequency of these `PUSHx`, `DUPx`, `SWAPx` OPCODEs, should they have been treated separately and on par with other OPCODEs.

 For the implementation of the `measure_validation` program generator [see here](./../src/program_generator/pg_validation.py)